extrange/chanel/docs/trading/2023-07-21-CHFJPY-CFD.md

-# Automated Trading System with CHFJPY CFD 8 May - 21 Jul 2023
+# Trading with CHFJPY 8 May - 21 Jul 2023

 ## Setting Up an IBKR T Reg Margin Account
 - Under the Federal Reserve’s Regulation T, investors can borrow up to 50% of the purchase price of securities.